Measurement of the Higgs boson mass in the $H \rightarrow ZZ^* \rightarrow 4\ell$ decay channel using 139 fb$^{-1}$ of $\sqrt{s}=13$ TeV $pp$ collisions recorded by the ATLAS detector at the LHC: Event selection

 \subsection{Event-level \mfourl\ resolution}

 The event-level \mfourl\ resolution, \pesig\ , is estimated using a quantile regression neural network (QRNN)~\cite{qrnn}.
 The QRNN is trained on signal MC events using the Tensorflow library and the Keras Python application programming interface.
-The inputs are the $\pt$, $\eta$, and $\phi$ of the individual leptons, as well as the constrained four-lepton momentum and its uncertainty.
+The inputs are the $\pt$, $\eta$, and $\phi$ of the individual leptons, as well as the four-lepton momentum, constrained by the \Zboson-boson mass constraint, and its uncertainty.
 The output of the QRNN for each final state is the predicted quantile of the difference between the reconstructed mass and the true mass of the four-lepton system.
 The targeted quantile is calibrated using a step-wise scanning procedure so that it results in an estimate that produces 68\%\ confidence-level intervals when tested on simulated events.

 The \pesig\ distributions are shown in \Figure{fig:sigma_i}.
 Each event is assigned the \pesig\ estimated by the QRNN and employed in the likelihood fit to \mH.
 Taking into account the per-event resolution reduces the total expected uncertainty in \mH by 1\%.